appsparkler/study/google/analytics/practicals.md

 ### Smart Bidding
 - Smart Bidding is a set of automated bid strategies in Google Ads that use machine learning to optimize for conversions or conversion value in every auction.

+### Leveraging Audiences
+- we can target specific audiences (defined in GA) for our campaigns